How SPN Compares to VPNs

 This is how this looks like:

 Instead of just “beaming” yourself to another place, you can now be everywhere at once.
-Connections are individually routed through the network in order to make sure you have the best possible privacy and speeds.
+Connections are individually routed through the network, balancing privacy and performance.

 The longer your connections stay within the SPN, the more private they are.
 This is why the SPN selects the final server (exit node) as close as possible to the destination server (eg: server of a website).

-This does not only provide vastly improved privacy, but automatically unblocks geo-restricted content, as you will be accessing the content in the country it originates from.
+This also automatically unblocks geo-restricted content, as you will be accessing the content in the country it originates from.

 In case you have special requirements, you can of course instruct the SPN to use a specific country for a website.
 Note: currently this feature is tricky to set up - it will improve in the future